lowdigital/passapp/README.md

 # Passapp

-**Passapp** is a user authentication and password management web application that provides functionalities such as user registration, login, password recovery, and encrypted secret storage for each user.
+**Passapp** is a password management web application that provides functionalities such as user registration, login, password recovery, and encrypted secret storage for each user.
 The application is built using PHP and MySQL with a simple frontend interface powered by the [Metronic UI Kit](https://themeforest.net/item/metronic-responsive-admin-dashboard-template/4021469) and [TinyMCE](https://www.tiny.cloud/).

+## Demo

+You can check out the project right now: https://passapp.ru

 ## Features